Karma Karnak, Luxor, Egypt - Karma Club

 Luxor Temple

-On the East bank of the Nile River, in the south of Egypt, the World’s Largest Outdoor Museum, Luxor city, contains one of the most beautiful temples still standing.
-Different than other temples in Luxor, the Luxor temple was not built in adoration to a god or to a god figure of the kings and pharaohs; instead, Luxor Temple was built in dedication to the rejuvenation of kingship.
-Many kings might have had their crowning at the Temple of Luxor, whether crowned in reality or conceptually as in the case of Alexander the Great, who claimed he was crowned at Luxor although facts contradict this as he had never travelled south of Memphis which is considered the modern city of Cairo.
+On the West bank of the Nile River, in the south of Egypt, the World’s Largest Outdoor Museum, Luxor city, contains one of the most beautiful temples still standing.
+Different than other temples in Luxor, the Luxor Temple was not built in adoration to a god or to a god figure of the kings and pharaohs; instead, the Luxor Temple was built in dedication to the rejuvenation of kingship.
+Many kings might have had their crowning at the Temple of Luxor, whether crowned in reality or conceptually, as in the case of Alexander the Great, who claimed he was crowned at Luxor, although facts contradict this, as he had never travelled south of Memphis, which is considered the modern city of Cairo.

 Karnak Temple